 We would greatly appreciate feedback on the beta1 release of CCSv5.1.
 It is nearly feature complete, there will be a beta2 release in 1 month that will be fully feature complete.
 The final release is planned for end of Oct / early Nov.

 Note that CCSv5 supports both Windows and Linux.

-If my reply answers your question please mark the thread as answered
+If my reply answers your question please click the "This resolved my issue" button

 An updated beta release (beta 2 / M8) is now available for Windows.
 This release is nearly feature complete, there are a couple items that will be included in a beta 2.1 release.
 We will also release an updated Linux image at that time.

 Some of the key items included in this release are:

 Here are the links to the download and the release notes: